 Additionally, feedback from previous landlords and personal references can provide valuable insights into the applicant's character and reliability.
 It’s important to be compliant with fair housing laws throughout the application and decision-making process.

-By thoroughly evaluating all the relevant information and considering these factors, you can make a confident and fair decision in selecting the most suitable tenant for your rental property, thus fostering a positive and successful landlord-tenant relationship.
+By thoroughly evaluating all the relevant information and considering these factors, you can make a confident and fair decision in selecting the most suitable tenant for your rental, thus fostering a positive and successful landlord-tenant relationship.

 Bottom Line